Bourgeois contact structures: tightness, fillability and applications

 \begin{thmintro}[Planar case] Let $(\Sigma^2,\phi)$ be an abstract open book with $\Sigma$ of genus zero and $\phi$ a non-trivial product of Dehn twists, all of the same sign.
 Then, the contact $5$-manifold $BO(\Sigma,\phi)$ is weakly but not strongly fillable. \end{thmintro}

-The fact that the examples in \Cref{cor:pos_dehn_twist_no_asph_fill} are weakly fillable follows again from \cite[Theorem A.a]{LMN} or \cite[Example 1.1]{MNW}; and the fact that the conclusion also holds for products of all \emph{negative} Dehn twists, from \cite[Theorem B]{LMN} (cf.\ \Cref{subtle} below).
+The fact that the examples in \Cref{cor:pos_dehn_twist_no_asph_fill} are weakly fillable follows again from \cite[Theorem A.a]{LMN} or \cite[Example 1.1]{MNW}; and the fact that the conclusion also holds for products of all \emph{negative} Dehn twists, from \cite[Theorem B]{LMN}.
 In the particular case of the annulus $\Sigma=D^*\SSS^1$, whose mapping class group is generated by the Dehn twist $\tau$ along the zero section, we get $BO(D^*\SSS^1,\tau^k)$ is strongly fillable if and only if $k=0$; see \Cref{thm:BOfill} below for a higher-dimensional version.

 Note that, in the planar case, the monodromy $\phi$ is necessarily the identity in homology of the page, since this is generated by the boundary loops, along which $\phi$ is trivial by assumption.
 In particular, the condition on $\phi$ given by \Cref{rk:phi_is_id_homology} is not restrictive.
-However, one can prove the following, as a corollary of \Cref{thm:homology_injection_page}:
+However, one can prove the following, by applying \Cref{thm:homology_injection_page}:

 \begin{corintro} If $\Sigma$ is planar and $BO(\Sigma,\phi)$ is strongly fillable, then $\phi$ lies in the commutator subgroup of the mapping class group (rel.\ boundary). \end{corintro}

 This implies, for instance, that whenever $\Sigma$ is a pair of pants (whose mapping class group is abelian) and $BO(\Sigma,\phi)$ is strongly fillable, then $\phi=\Id$.
 Note that whilst mapping class groups of higher genus surfaces are {\em perfect}, meaning that any element can be written as a product of commutators, this is not the case in the planar case.
 In fact, any non-trivial product of positive Dehn twists will \emph{not} lie in the commutator subgroup.
 This is because any product of positive Dehn twists gives a non-trivial positive braid after identifying all but one appropriately chosen boundary component to (marked) points, and positive braids survive in the abelianization of the mapping class group of the marked disk, which is infinite cyclic (cf.\ \cite[p.\ 252]{FM}).
 In particular, one can then deduce \Cref{cor:pos_dehn_twist_no_asph_fill} from \Cref{cor:commutator} via this observation.